This page provides an overview of resources to help you and your community adapt to a changing climate.

 Take action on climate

 Get involved with your local government to help your community take climate smart actions (see Technical Assistance section below).
 Don't know where to start?
 See if your community has a group working on environmental and sustainability projects, like a Conservation Advisory Commission or call your municipality's main line to ask where to look.
+You can also download our Climate Summary for Communities to learn about the major climate hazards, risks and opportunities Hudson Valley municipalities face.

 Five actions you can take to adapt to climate change: